 HIDIVE – Best for uncensored anime content

 HIDIVE is an anime streaming service dedicated to bringing you uncensored anime content.
-Here’s everything you need to know about watching anime on HIDIVE as well as the pros and cons to using their service!
+Here’s everything you need to know about watching anime on HIDIVE as well as the pros and cons of using their service!

 Pros